19hours/sg-statutes/Acts/Income Tax Act.md

 [28/92]

-(7) Notwithstanding subsection (6), in the case of a life insurance companywhich has income subject to tax at the concessionary rate of tax prescribed by regulations made under section 43C, in ascertaining the income for the purposes of those regulations —
+(7) Notwithstanding subsection (6), in the case of a life insurance company which has income subject to tax at the concessionary rate of tax prescribed by regulations made under section 43C, in ascertaining the income for the purposes of those regulations —

 (a) only such part of the following income as may be specified in those regulations shall be included: